icicel/ahn/README.md

 Names, or proper nouns, are written as-is, without any standard additional formatting such as I/U conversion.
 The entire name is treated as a symbol with respect to vowel placement, and allows for carryback kern.
 - My name is Adam - R̄ äŕ̀'o Adam
-- The Danube of the east - Iś̂ Danube'm ıś́̈"oı
 - Sweden is a good place - Sweden'ö̀' d̂̂yn küt́

 There are many proper nouns that are not names (noting that the definition of "name" is loose and can vary according to the translator's wishes).